 In humans, the coelomic cavities and their walls form the pleural cavities of the lungs, the pericardial cavity that houses the heart, and the peritoneal cavity that surrounds the viscera.

 Some recent findings

 The coelomic cavities of vertebrates are lined by a mesothelium that develops from the mesoderm of the lateral plate.

 During development, the coelomic epithelium is a highly active cell layer, which can locally supply mesenchymal cells that contribute to the mesodermal elements of many organs and provide signals that are necessary for their development.

-The wall of the body, the heart, the liver, the lungs, the gonads and the gastrointestinal tract are occupied by cells derived from the coelomic epithelium that contribute to its connective and vascular tissues.
+The wall of the body, the heart, the liver, the lungs, the gonads, and the gastrointestinal tract is occupied by cells derived from the coelomic epithelium that contribute to its connective and vascular tissues.

-Extra-embryonic coelomas include the yolk sac, amniotic cavity, and chorionic cavity, it can also be found in the developing placenta.
+Extraembryonic coelomates include the yolk sac, amniotic cavity, and chorionic cavity; they can also be found in the developing placenta.

 In humans, it forms the innermost fetal membrane, causing the amniotic fluid to expand to eventually fuse with the chorionic membrane during the eighth week of development.

-This fluid-filled sac is initially located on the trilaminar embryonic disc and with the embryonic disc folded, this sac is removed ventrally to wrap (cover) the entire embryo, and then the fetus.
+This fluid-filled sac is initially located on the trilaminar embryonic disc.
+With the embryonic disc folded, this sac is removed ventrally to wrap (cover) the entire embryo and the fetus.